-Credicorp - Dollarization level of deposits measured in quarter-end balances deposits stands at 52.0% in LC and 48.0% in FC.
+Credicorp - Dollarization level of deposits measured in quarter-end balances

 The QoQ increase in dollarization was reflected in the composition of deposits:

 The share of LC deposits fell from 51.9% in 1Q21 to 49.8% this quarter while the share of FC deposits rose from 48.1% to 50.2%.
 The variation in total deposits QoQ was driven by an exchange rate effect after the Peruvian sol depreciated 2.7%; demand deposits suffered the brunt of the impact of currency variations.
 If we exclude the exchange rate effect, the composition of total deposits indicates a 50.5% share for LC and 49.5% for FC.